dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

 > **Note:** In the plot above, the black dashed lines represent the 1st
 > and 3rd quartile, the black and red solid lines represent,
-> respectivaly, median and mean, and red shading represents the 95% of
+> respectivaly, median and mean.
-> mean confidence interval.

 Now, notice that 75% of the issues, with the time spent less than an hour, took about 36 minutes to resolve.
 This time represents about 25%